-You might know it as a cafetiére, plunger or French press, but the truth is that there have been several patents with different names and from different origins for this popular brewing device.
-A history lesson is in order to help understand all the bickering behind the origin of this device.
+You might know it as a cafetiére, plunger or French Press, but the truth is that there have been several patents with different names and from different origins for this popular brewing device.
+A history lesson is in order to understand how it has evolved over time.

-The history of the cafetiere.
-The very first French press.
-Mayer and Delforge 1852.
+The French Press, as designed by Mayer and Delforge in 1852.
 Credit: beandelivered.com

 The first design for this style of brewer was patented in 1852 by the Frenchmen Mayer and Delforge.
 It did not create a seal inside the carafe so it was essentially not like the one you know today.
-The first patent of a French press that resembles what we use today was patented by the Italians Attilio Calimani and Giulio Moneta in 1929.
+The first patent of a French Press that resembles what we use currently was patented by the Italians Attilio Calimani and Giulio Moneta in 1929.

-Deciding on the origin of this brewer is complicated, but the cafetiére is one of the simplest methods to prepare coffee and it yields an excellent cup if you get it right.
+Deciding on the origin of this brewer is complicated, but its one of the simplest methods to prepare coffee, and can yield an excellent cup if you get it right.

 Bodum has tried to register “French Press” as a trademark in several territories, but failed in the U.S, and had the trademark removed in Canada in December 2012.
 Credit: @britney_ry

-The french press is a full immersion brewing device with a metal mesh filter.
-This guarantees one thing in particular, a viscous brew with a fuller body and increased texture due to more oils remaining in the final brew and also fewer coffee particles.
+The French Press is a full immersion brewing device with a metal mesh filter.
+This guarantees a viscous brew with a fuller body and increased texture due to more oils and fewer particles remaining in the final brew.
 I will give a fair warning for those that do not like coffee grit or a sandy mouth feel, the cafetiére is most likely not for you.
-The ability to control all the variables in a cafetiére such as water temperature, grind and brew time allows for refinement of brewing methods according to personal preference.
-Most importantly if you brew correctly you can expect to enjoy the more nuanced aroma and flavours of each coffee you brew.
+The ability to control variables such as water temperature, grind, and brew time allows for refinement of brewing methods according to personal preference.
+If you brew correctly you can expect to enjoy the more nuanced aroma and flavours of each coffee.

 Mouth feel can be sandy and gritty.
 Credit: @katerina_obrazova